13 Things You Should NEVER Do To Your Mower

-This only applies to liquid cooled lawn mowers.
-Engine will overheat and seize up without coolant!
+This only applies to liquid-cooled lawn mowers.
+The engine will overheat and seize up without coolant!
 You need to check your coolant level BEFORE EACH USE!

 3. Don’t suffocate your engine.

 Keep dirt and grass cleared away from the engine cooling fins.
 Your engine needs air circulation to prevent overheating.
-If your engine overheats it can lock up, or even worse, it can catch on fire!
+However, if your engine overheats it can lock up, or even worse, it can catch on fire!

 4. Don’t hit tree stumps while you cut the grass.